Project Templates in ASP.NET Core Application

 ASP.NET Core Web App Project Template

-This project template is used for creating ASP.NET Core Web Application using ASP.NET Core Razor Page Content.
-The Web Application Template uses the new Razor Pages framework for building web applications.
-The new Razor Pages make coding page-focused scenarios much easier and more productive.
+This project template creates an ASP.NET Core Web Application using ASP.NET Core Razor Page Content.
+The Web Application Template uses the new Razor Pages Framework for building web applications.
 We need to use this project template when we want to develop a web application but do not want the full complexity of ASP.NET MVC.
 The following image shows the structure of the ASP.NET Core Web App Project Template.

 ASP.NET Core Web App (Model-View-Controller) Project Template